ganidande905/ACM_Epochon_Eites/README.md

 # 👨‍💻 Contributing
     We welcome contributions!
 Here’s how you can get involved:
     Fork the repository.
-    Create a new branch (git checkout -b feature/your-feature).
+    Create a new branch
-    Commit your changes (git commit -m "Add your feature").
+    Commit your changes
-    Push to the branch (git push origin feature/your-feature).
+    Push to the branch
     Open a pull request.
 # 🙌 Acknowledgments